yak1ex/Dist-Zilla-Plugin-Test-Kwalitee-Extra/README.md

     Create `xt/release/kwalitee.t`.

+# NAME

+Dist::Zilla::Plugin::Test::Kwalitee::Extra - Dist::Zilla plugin for Test::Kwalitee::Extra

 # AUTHORS

 - [Dist::Zilla::Plugin::Test::Kwalitee](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::Test::Kwalitee) authors
 - Yasutaka ATARASHI <yakex@cpan.org>

 # LICENSE

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+# AUTHOR

+Yasutaka ATARASHI <yakex@cpan.org>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2012 by Yasutaka ATARASHI.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.